ClangBuiltLinux/dockerimage/README.md

 # ClangBuiltLinux Docker image

 This repo holds the files for [the ClangBuiltLinux Docker organization](https://hub.docker.com/r/clangbuiltlinux/).
 This allows us to have a consistent environment for our continuous integration, as well as getting other developers involved.
-It is based on Debian unstable and includes the nightly builds of Clang and lld from apt.llvm.org and binutils/QEMU for arm, arm64, powerpc, and x86_64.
+It is based on the latest Ubuntu image and includes the nightly builds of Clang and lld from apt.llvm.org and binutils/QEMU for arm, arm64, powerpc, and x86_64.

-Currently, this image is available for x86_64 hosts on [Docker Hub](https://hub.docker.com/r/clangbuiltlinux/debian/) (`docker run -ti clangbuiltlinux/debian`), which is updated daily via a Travis cron.
+Currently, this image is available for x86_64 hosts on [Docker Hub](https://hub.docker.com/r/clangbuiltlinux/ubuntu/) (`docker run -ti clangbuiltlinux/ubuntu`), which is updated daily via a Travis cron.

 If you do not have an x86_64 system but would like to have access to this image, you can still clone this repo and build the image via `docker build -t clangbuiltlinux/debian .`